stevan/p5-Paxton/DESIGN.md

 A low-level, streaming reader API for JSON.

-Capablities include:

-- easy skipping of structures
-- recording of line/col of input
-- easy capturing of stats

 #### JSON Streaming Writer

 A low-level, streaming writer API for JSON.

-Capablities include:

-- different types of output of buffering (line, char, n-char, etc.)
-- easy capturing of stats

-#### JSON Streams

-An abstraction over the reader & writer pair which can be composed into processing pipelines.

 ### Models